siderolabs/talos/website/content/v1.7/talos-guides/network/vip.md

   network:
     interfaces:
       - deviceSelector:
-          busPath: "0*" # should select any hardware network device, if you have just one, it will be selected
+          physical: true # should select any hardware network device, if you have just one, it will be selected
       dhcp: true
       vip:
         ip: 192.168.0.15